Hoan-K-Le/Candy-Crush/README.md

 <h2>Whats the game about?</h2>

 Match the candy in a row and match up with them!
 The more matches the more points you get!
+Must get 30 points before the time end to win!

 ![Wireframe](./img/candycrush.jpg)

 <h3>MVP<h3>

 <ul>
-<li>create a grid 3x3</li>
+<li>create a grid 8x8</li>
 <li> create the color to match with each other</li>
 <li>3 same match = points</li>
 <li>create a scoreboard</li>